 Bernhard Riemann made profound, far-sighted discoveries with lasting consequences for mathematics and our understanding of space, gravity, and time.

-Riemannian geometry completely reformed the field of geometry and became the mathematical foundation of Einstein’s theory of general relativity.
+Riemannian geometry completely reformed the field of geometry and became the mathematical foundation of Einstein’s general theory of relativity.

 Finding a proof or disproof of the Riemann hypothesis continues to be the greatest, deepest, unsolved problem in number theory – the search for a solution has become the holy grail of mathematics.